tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “What about all that ‘faith in humanity’ stuff?”

-“Faith in humanity is all well and good, but my insurance adjuster didn’t give a crap about that.”
+“Faith in humanity is all well and good, but my insurance adjuster didn’t give a damn about that.”

 He furrowed his brow, “Why didn’t you just call me?”